 This series will provide tips on how financial services organizations, like banks and credit unions, can reach their target audience and start useful conversations on social media.
 First up, Facebook.
-With 1 billion users worldwide, Facebook is the 800 pound gorilla in social media; well worth having in your financial marketing plan.
+With 1 billion users worldwide, Facebook is the 800-pound gorilla in social media; well worth having in your financial marketing plan.
 In this post, find out how to create compelling material that is both valuable and sharable to your audience.

 How can banks and credit unions create engagement on Facebook?
 First, define “engagement.”
-Is it a like, a share, or a comment?
-Or is it someone taking the next step past a Facebook post, becoming a lead, and ultimately a client or customer?
+Is it a like, a share or a comment?
+Or is it someone taking the next step past a Facebook post, becoming a lead and, ultimately, a client or customer?
 Second, create a content marketing strategy.
-A recent study shows that bank customers are bored by their banks content on social media.
-So the challenge for banks isn’t just to engage customers, but to be compelling enough to keep their attention and provide some value to the banks bottom line.
+A recent study shows that bank customers are bored by their bank's content on social media.
+So the challenge for banks isn’t just to engage customers, but to be compelling enough to keep their attention and provide some value to the bank's bottom line.

-Successfully engaging on Facebook can be accomplished through both strategic and monetary means, including content strategy, images, and driving traffic to your Facebook page from other channels.
-Let’s take a more in-depth look at some tried and true methods designed to help you engage with your customers and potential customers on Facebook.
+Successfully engaging on Facebook can be accomplished through both strategic and monetary means, including content strategy, images and driving traffic to your Facebook page from other channels.
+Let’s take a more in-depth look at some tried-and-true methods designed to help you engage with your customers and potential customers on Facebook.

-1) Create content that solves problems - Ask your customer service department what questions they see most from customers, and make it a Facebook feature.
+1) Create content that solves problems - Ask your customer service department what questions they see most from customers and make it a Facebook feature.
 Where is the nearest branch?
 How do I order new checks?
 How do I apply for a mortgage?
 If you have an FAQ page on your website, re-purpose those questions on Facebook so customers have another option for answers to general questions.
 Other ideas include “How To” posts and financial tips.

-2) Drive traffic to and from Facebook via other channels - Related to #1, you can easily integrate Facebook into every other digital platform you use, including your website, blog, and mobile apps (more on mobile apps later).
+2) Drive traffic to and from Facebook via other channels - Related to #1, you can easily integrate Facebook into every other digital platform you use, including your website, blog and mobile apps (more on mobile apps later).
 The new SEC guidance now allows financial organizations to invite people to like and connect on Facebook pages.
 Take this opportunity to invite your website and blog visitors to your Facebook page.

-5) Post frequently - but not too frequently - According to Kissmetrics, posting one or two times per day resulted in 40% higher user engagement compared to pages that had more than 3 posts per day.
+5) Post frequently - but not too frequently - According to Kissmetrics, posting one or two times per day resulted in 40 percent higher user engagement compared to pages that had more than three posts per day.
 Keeping a constant stream of good content flowing on your page is even more important now that it is more challenging for brands to organically reach their audience on Facebook (see sidebar), so at least once a day is optimal.
 Which brings us to the final option,

 Of course, there is only one way to know if these efforts are successful - tracking your campaigns.
 Check out our blog post Social Media Analytics: What, How, and When You Should Be Measuring to find out what metrics mean the most to the success of your business objectives.
 And be sure to watch for the second installment of this series, “How To Create Engagement: Twitter For Financial Services.”